What is Adware?

 How to avoid adware and remove it

 Not all adware is malware.
 Some of it is packaged with legitimate software, and many new computers come with various adware installed.
 If you get a new PC, you can check the list of installed programs in the settings to see if any unwanted software accompanies the computer.

-If your PC is new, another strategy is to reset it to a fresh install of Windows.
+If your PC is new, another strategy is to reset it to a fresh installation of Windows.
 By resetting the computer to factory conditions, it can remove all third-party apps, including any installed adware.

 If you acquire adware on an existing computer, you can manually uninstall it using "Add or Remove Programs" in "Settings", but only if you can definitively identify which program on your PC is the cause of the spyware.
 If you can't, then you might want to install our anti-malware.
 This antivirus tool is adept at identifying and removing adware & spyware.

 The best approach, of course, is prevention — avoiding getting infected with spyware, to begin with.
 So here are some easy steps you can take to avoid getting spyware on your PC:

 - Keep your computer updated with the latest Windows updates.

 - Use anti-malware software.
 You should be sure your computer is protected by anti-malware or antivirus software, even if that's just the security tool built into Windows 10 or 11.
 Our anti-malware software will be more effective at ferreting out adware, though.

 - Never click anything you don't fully trust.
 That includes both links and file attachments in the email.
 That's also true about links and file downloads on websites of questionable quality.

 - Avoid installing free software from questionable sources.
 You can find many free utilities online that generate revenue using telemetrics, which is sometimes disclosed on the web page or in the license agreement when you install it.